jwjeffr/optcolpal/README.md

 This piece of code generates a palette of an arbitrary amount of distinct colors.

-This works by optimizing the sum pairwise L*a*b* distance between each color in the palette.
+This works by optimizing the sum pairwise [LAB](https://en.wikipedia.org/wiki/CIELAB_color_space) distance between each color in the palette.